adobe/stock-api-libphp/README.md

         //Instantiating and Initializing AdobeStock
         $client = new AdobeStock('AdobeStockClient1', 'Adobe Stock Lib/1.0.0', 'STAGE', new Http());
         //Users ims token
-        $accessToken = 'ims_token';
+        $access_token = 'ims_token';

         //Constructing SearchCategoryRequest
         $request = new SearchCategoryRequest();
         $request->setCategoryId(1043)->setLocale('En-US');

         //Now you can call searchCategory to get category information
-        $response = $client->searchCategory($request, $accessToken);
+        $response = $client->searchCategory($request, $access_token);
+        //You can also call searchCategoryTree to get information about list of categories
+        $response = $client->searchCategoryTree($request, $access_token);

 ```
 ##### Methods
-* `AdobeStock` class methods can throw StockException if request is not valid or API returns with an error.
+* `AdobeStock` class methods can throw StockApiException if request is not valid or API returns with an error.
 It allows you to -
    * `searchCategory` - Method to get information about a category of Stock assets, such as travel or animals for a specified category identifier, optionally localized.
 You need to pass `SearchCategoryRequest` object containing category identifier and locale(optional) parameters.
+If the request object is not valid or API returns with error, the method will throw the `StockApiException`.

-If the request object is not valid or API returns with error, the method will throw the StockException.
+   * `searchCategoryTree` - Method to get category information for zero or more category identifiers.
+You need to pass `SearchCategoryRequest` object containing category identifier and locale parameters (both optional).
+If request object does not contain category identifier, this returns a list of all stock categories.
+If the request object is not valid or API returns with error, the method will throw the `StockApiException`.

 #### SearchCategoryRequest
 In order to make SearchCategory/SearchCategoryTree API call, you need to create a `SearchCategoryRequest` object to define the search criterion for search category results.
 You can set category identifier and location language code supported by Stock Search Category/Category Tree API here.